⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 → Transfer to your hotel in Belgrade city center (30 – 40 min)

-The second day of the Grand Balkan tour begins with a guided city tour of the Serbian capital Belgrade when a licensed local tour guide will meet you at your hotel after breakfast.
+The second day of the Grand Balkan tour begins with a guided city tour of the Serbian capital, Belgrade.
+A licensed local tour guide will meet you at your hotel after breakfast.

-→ Free time in Belgrade at the afternoon
+→ Free time in Belgrade in the afternoon

 In your free time, stroll along the Belgrade waterfront or explore the city’s rich history in its museums, including the Nikola Tesla Museum, St. Sava Cathedral (the largest Orthodox cathedral in the Balkans), the House of Flowers (mausoleum of Josip Broz Tito), the Museum of the History of Yugoslavia, the Museum of the History of Serbia and much more.